-Explore the different levels of qualifications available where you live
+Explore the different levels of apprenticeships available where you live

-The work-based qualifications available will depend on where you live, the qualifications you currently hold and what training providers or employers you want to work for are currently offering.
-Your age may also affect which qualifications you can complete.
+The apprenticeships available will depend on where you live, the qualifications you currently hold and what training providers or employers you want to work for are currently offering.
+Your age may also affect which qualifications or apprenticeship you can complete.

 Applied generals are a range of Level 3 qualifications suitable for students aged 16+ who want to develop a broad range of knowledge and skills that employers seek, and progress on to either university or work in chemistry.
 Applied science courses cover topics across biology, chemistry and physics with lots of practical lab skills.
 Over two years, you will learn through lab-based practical assignments, presentations and discussions based on real workplace situations.
 The BTEC Level 3 in applied science is an example of an applied general.